Telegram-Mini-Apps/telegram-apps/MOTIVATION.md

 ### Solution

-Despite the issues associated with IIFE, `@telegram-apps` is available in three formats: CommonJS (CJS), ECMAScript Modules (ESM), and IIFE.
+Despite the issues associated with IIFE, `@telegram-apps/sdk` is available in three formats:
+CommonJS (CJS),
+ECMAScript Modules (ESM), and IIFE.
 Developers have the flexibility to choose any of these formats, and they can reap the benefits of selecting ESM.